XENONnT/straxen/docs/source/online_monitor.rst

 Loading data via the online monitor
 -----------------------------------
-In order to load this data in straxen, one can use the following setup and start developing live-displays!
+To load this data in straxen, one can use the following setup and start developing live-displays!